cryptobuks1/paytokensd/README.md

 * Server

 	The `server` command should always be running in the background.
-All other commands will fail if the index of the last block in the database is less than that of the last block seen by Worldcoind.
+All other commands will fail if the index of the last block in the database is less than that of the last block seen by Litecoind.

 * Burn